frenck/spook/documentation/development.md

 There are many ways you can contribute to the development of Spook.

-## Reporting issue and submitting feature requests
+## Reporting issues and submitting feature requests

 Please report the bug on the [Spook issue tracker on GitHub](https://github.com/frenck/spook/issues).
 You can also submit a pull request with a fix.
 That would be even more awesome! 🤩